-A review published in Allergy, Asthma & Clinical Immunology found that vitamin C benefitted people with asthma and bronchial hypersensitivity when they also had a common cold.
+The authors found evidence that vitamin C also benefitted people with bronchial hypersensitivity when they also had a common cold.

 6) Increasing iron absorption

-Iron deficiency is one of the most common nutrient deficiencies in developed countries and a leading cause of anemia.
+Iron deficiency is a leading cause of anemia.

-Pairing foods that are high in vitamin C with foods that are iron-rich maximizes the body's ability to absorb iron.
+Pairing foods that are high in vitamin C with iron-rich foods

-Spinach and chickpeas, for example, are good sources of iron.
-Squeezing a little lemon juice atop a salad with these ingredients can help maximize the intake of iron as well as vitamin C.
+Squeezing a little lemon juice onto a salad containing baby spinach leaves can help maximize the intake of both iron and vitamin C.

 7) Boosting the immune system

-One study has indicated that, while vitamin C supplements do not appear the reduce the incidence of colds in a population, they may help reduce the duration of a cold.
+One review found that, while vitamin C supplements do not appear the reduce the incidence of colds in a population, they may help reduce the length of time a cold lasts.
 Vitamin C may also help boost immunity in people who are undergoing extreme physical activity.

 8) Weight loss